royalghost/currency-converter-service/README.md

-# currency-converter-service
+# Currency Converter Service
-Eureka Service for converting currency
+A Simple Service demonstrating the use of Netflix Eureka for providing service for currency converter

+#